onyx-platform/onyx/doc/user-guide/flow-conditions.md

   (= (type ex-obj) java.lang.NullPointerException))
 ```

+This will only restrict the flow from `:input-stream` to `:error-task` when an exception is thrown - see the discussion of Short Circuiting above.
+When an
+exception is not thrown, the default behaviour will apply.
+For example, if there are later flow conditions, they will apply.
+If not will flow through to
+all tasks if there are no other flow conditions for that task.

 ### Post-transform

 Post-transformations are extension provided to handle segments that cause exceptions to arise.
 If a flow condition has `:flow/thrown-exception?` set to `true`, it can also set `:flow/post-transform` to a keyword.
 This keyword must have the value of a fully namespace qualified function on the classpath.
 This function will be invoked with three parameters: the event map, the segment that caused the exception, and the exception object.
 The result of this function, which must be a segment, will be passed to the downstream tasks.
 This allows you to come up with a reasonable value to pass downstream when you encounter an exception, since exceptions don't serialize anyway. `:flow/exclude-keys` will be called on the resulting transformed segment.